irgroup-classrooms/individual-assignments-aasa04/assignments/02/linuxjourney.md

 ## 1.The Shell
 ### Exercise:
-1.Linux commands in Git Bash and what they output:
+Linux commands in Git Bash and what they output:
 <br>
 **$ date**
 <br>